animo/siera-cli/.github/ISSUE_TEMPLATE/bug_report.md

 **Verbose logs**

 Run your command with the `-vvv` flag.
-See `aries-cli --help` for guidance.
+See `siera --help` for guidance.

 <details>
   <summary>Logs</summary>